szabo-tamas-intland/citcap-tweaker/README.md

 - Download the zip file from the latest release (https://github.com/szabo-tamas-intland/citcap-tweaker/releases)
 - Add the extension to chrome (https://webkul.com/blog/how-to-install-the-unpacked-extension-in-chrome/)

+# Features
+- Filter by offer type (buy/sell)
+- Filter by chain (bnb, eth, polygon)
+- sort the offer table by allocation/price/multiplier
+- sort the history table by allocation/price/multiplier/date

 # Build
 - If you are a dev and make changes in the code, you can build it with `npm run build`, then the output will be in the dist folder